Åsta Gudbrandsdatter

 Åsta Gudbrandsdatter (c.
 975/980 – c.
-1020/1030) was the mother of two Norwegian kings, King Olaf II of Norway and King Harald III of Norway.
+1020/1030) was the mother of two Norwegian kings, Saint Olaf and Harald Hardrada.
 The primary source for the life of Åsta is Snorri Sturluson's saga Heimskringla, a 13th-century collection of tales about the lives of the Norwegian kings.
 In the chronicle, Åsta is described as "generous and high-minded" and as a keen political player and guiding influence on her royal husbands and children.
 Her parents were Gudbrand Kula and Ulfhild.

 Wife of Harald Grenske

 Åsta Gudbrandsdatter first appears in Snorri's 'Saga of King Olaf Tryggvason' as the wife of Harald Grenske (Grenski), ruler of Vestfold.
 In the summer of 994, although already married to Åsta, Harald traveled to the Baltic and proposed marriage to his foster-sister Sigrid.
 He had learned that her landholdings in Sweden were no less extensive than his own in Norway, and promised to abandon Åsta, who although "good and clever" was not as well-born as he was.
 Sigrid refused, objecting that Harald should feel fortunate in his existing marriage and that Åsta was carrying Harald's child.
 When she rode off, Harald pursued her back to her estate.
 That evening, Sigrid hosted a lavish feast at which Harald and his companions became drunk.
 Under cover of darkness, she ordered her armed men to set fire to the hall in which Harald slept, and he was killed; those of his companions who escaped the flames were put to the sword.
 Following this episode, Sigrid was called Storråda, 'the Haughty.'

 On learning of her husband's death, Åsta was outraged both by Harald's infidelity and his murder.
 She returned immediately to the home of her father Gudbrand Kula in Oppland, where later that year she gave birth to a son, whom she named Olaf.
 He would later be renowned as St. Olaf, King of Norway from 1015 to 1028.